awsdocs/aws-iot-docs/developerguide/device-shadow-comms-app.md

 **To send the Device Shadow service an LWT message**

 1. Create a rule that republishes the MQTT LWT message on the reserved topic\.
-The following example is a rule that listens for a messages on the `my/things/myLightBulb/update` topic and republishes it to `$aws/things/myLightBulb/shadow/update`\.
+The following example is a rule that listens for messages on the `my/things/myLightBulb/update` topic and republishes it to `$aws/things/myLightBulb/shadow/update`\.

    ```
    {